FrameOS/frameos-docs/docs/intro.md

 ## Status

-FrameOS is currently in beta.
-Things are broken, and breaking changes happen all the time.
-It is not yet ready for production use.
+FrameOS is not ready for production use!

+While feature complete for a growing number of use cases, FrameOS is still in early development, and does not have a stable release.
+Things will break, and things will change.
+Hopefully not by much.
+I do consider it good enough for personal projects though.

-If you're the adventurous type, please do try it out, and help out.
-We're missing all sorts of apps and overlays for example.
+If you're the adventurous type, please try it out, and help out.
+Look at [the tasklist](https://github.com/mariusandra/frameos/issues/1) for ideas.
+Don't ask for permission, just submit a PR.
+If you're not sure, open an issue and we'll discuss it.

 ## Why?